mikeizbicki/cmc-csci040/week_09/lab/README.md

 1. Now try changing the byte sequence to anything other than `BFDL`.
    You should get a `RuntimeError` indicating that the you supplied the incorrect password.
    No files will be generated in your working directory.
+   (Depending on your computer's settings, you may get a different exception thrown.)

 **Zip bombs**